 These are not good days for technology geeks, whether they work in government or the private sector.
 The bold era when problems were solved with the latest, most innovative technology -- damn the cost -- is over.
 Today, it's all about better processes and governance.
+More than 70 percent reduction in service downtime;

 Just check out what's happening beyond our borders.
 In the United Kingdom, the British government created and implemented the Information Technology Infrastructure Library (ITIL).
 And just as its title claims, it has little to do with hardware or software, and lots to do with books -- seven books that are essentially a bible to everything you need to know about running an IT department, including best practices and standards for core operational processes.